Shopping Cart

 Squalane makes the skin supple and soft.
 It strengthens the skin barrier .

-• keeps moisture ideally in your skin
+• retains moisture ideally in your skin

 • strengthens the skin barrier